alphad05/Master_Thesis/README.md

 Matpower: matpower6.0

 <b>How to run:</b>
+- Make sure that the matpower6.0 folder is in the same directory as the "SystemModel" folder and that the case24_ieee_rts_alpha.m file is with the matpower6.0 folder.
-- Run the SystemModel.java program and this will also start MATLAB.
+- Run the SystemModel.java program with the "SystemModel" folder and this will also start MATLAB.
 - Run the commandTranslation.py program within the "IEC104Command with socket" folder